aavella77/towers/README.md

 # Towers
-## By Rafael Bencosme and Alo Behrens
 ## Coders: Alejandro Avella and Benjamin Nunez

 ## Introduction
 Application written in Java for Android phones.
 It communicates with Facebook and it shows adds from Ad Mob.
+Java application includes front end and game logic.

 [Video:](https://youtu.be/avdYdfm_cdo)